Shortwave Radio Receiver Plans & Kit

 Here is a view of the compact layout of the printed circuit board.
 Several convenient features were added in the board layout.
 The 9V transistor battery is mounted upright using a snap type battery connector, which is soldered directly to the board.
 The air variable capacitor is also mounted directly to the board.
 Headphones are easily used with the radio because of the convenient plug type connector.

 This radio has surprisingly good performance considering it's simplicity.
 We have found that even a short length of wire strung indoors makes a satisfactory antenna.
 Many stations were easily tuned inside an apartment building.
 The nominal tuning range is 5-15 MHz.
 The tuning range can adusted lower by adding more coil turns, or removing turns for tuning higher.
-A more substantial outdoor antenna would undoubtedly provide terrific DX reception.
+A more substantial outdoor antenna can provide improved DX reception.

 A few comments about using the radio: In today's digital tuning world we've found it great fun to use this radio's analog tuning to quickly sweep the shortwave band with the simple turn of a knob.
 Also, adjusting the tuning and thereafter tweaking the regenerative feedback for maximum signal requires some skill and practice, which makes our shortwave listening all the more enjoyable.